 B.1.
 Title and reference of the approved baseline and monitoring methodology applied to the project activity:

-Baseline methodology approved and consolidated ACM0006 - version 09: "Consolidated baseline methodology for grid-connected electricity generation from biomass residues".
+Baseline methodology approved and consolidated ACM0006 - version 10: "Consolidated baseline methodology for grid-connected electricity generation from biomass residues in power and heat plants".